Please update your Flash player to see this menu.

 VIP Tour...if you want a very special behind-the-scenes experience!

 If you decide you'd like to try the VIP Experience, you MUST plan ahead, as reservations must be made in advance.
 (Even at this hefty price, tour spots do sell out!)
-You should call 818-622-8477 to reserve your place.
-So, be thinking of your most-desired dates...and your alternate dates...beforehand so that you'll be ready.
+So, be thinking of your most-desired dates...and your alternate dates...before you visit the Universal Hollywood website so that you'll be ready.

 Front of Line passes at Universal Studios Hollywood

 Is it worth it?
-Yes, it can be...but not always.
+Yes, it can be...especially during the busy summer months, the Christmas rush, the busy Thanksgiving long weekend and Spring Break.
 Universal Studios Hollywood gets quite crowded at times, and if you're stuck touring on a very busy day, you WILL get to enjoy more rides and attractions with a Front of Line pass.
+(On the other hand, if you visit on MOST days when school is in session, it is doubtful that you'll need an Express Pass...just judging from our own experiences at the park.)

 Art from Las Vegas wrote: "The front of line pass was a bit pricey, but considering that I don't go on vacation to a major theme park that frequently, it was definitely worth the investment.
 Convenience and comfort were big factors in swaying me.
 On the day I visited, the average wait time for rides without the pass was about an hour, and with the pass it was 5-10 minutes (closer to 5 minutes on most rides.)
 In some ways it is actually good the pass costs so much, because very few people got them the day I visited...which kept the VIP line short.
 Would I recommend the front-of-line pass to others?
 Some people will only come to Universal once in a lifetime; others will visit only once in several years.
 With that in mind I'd say that it would be imperative for them to see as many of the rides as possible.
 It may not even be possible to see all of the attractions in a day without it.
 For these visitors, getting the Front of Line Pass would make a great difference to their enjoyment of the park.
 One important consideration, though, is the size of the group.
 For singles or couples, it may be fairly easy to pay the extra fee, but for an average family with 2-3 kids, it's more difficult due to the steep price.
 For myself, though, particularly because I have kids (which makes the waiting in line that much more arduous,) I would rather not go at all than to go and have to wait an hour in the heat for a 5 minute ride.
 For me, I felt that it was worth waiting longer to save up the money so that my family and I could really enjoy our vacation."

-If you're interested in Universal's Front-of-Line pass, here's a link to the Front of Line pass information page from Universal Hollywood's website which can fill you in about all the details.
+If you're interested in Universal's Front-of-Line pass, here's a link to the Universal Express information page from Universal Hollywood's website which can fill you in about all the details.